mlvc-lab/ILKP/README.md

 ## How to download a pretrained Model

-The pretrained models of ShuffleNet, ShuffleNetV2 trained on ImegeNet is not available now..
+The pretrained models of VGG trained on ImegeNet is not available now..
 All the checkpoint files of ResNets trained on ImageNet are from the official torchvision models.
 So, if you use that checkpoints, you can't resume right condition..
 But, you can retrain or apply the MESS using those checkpoints.